 In the recovery community, gratitude lists are considered essential for survival, mindset, and shifting perspective.

 In fact, a huge meta-analysis in 2009 summarized 49 studies on the effects of positive psychology interventions and found that gratitude journaling was a powerful factor in overall well-being and a great defense against depression.

-The famous psychologist Martin Seligman, who largely pioneered the Positive Psychology movement, conducted extensive research in the 1990s and found that practicing gratitude was one of the seven essential habits of happy people.
+The well-known psychologist Martin Seligman, who largely pioneered the Positive Psychology movement and is a former president of the APA, conducted extensive research in the 1990s and found that practicing gratitude was one of the seven essential habits of happy people.